dorkbox/JavaBuilder/README.md

 <h2>License</h2>

-This project is distributed under the terms of the Apache v2.0 License.
+This project is © 2012 dorkbox llc, and is distributed under the terms of the Apache v2.0 License.
 See file "LICENSE" for further references.